 The #1 reason for customer attrition is dissatisfaction with customer service.
 Do everything in your power to provide excellent service to your customers on an ongoing basis.
 Respond quickly and enthusiastically, and be ready to present a special offer or discount with the hope of up-selling the customer to buy more.

 4. Follow Through on Your Word.Following up on your promises helps show the transparency of your business while helping to build a feeling of trust with your audience.
-Manage the expectations of your customers to ensure realistic goals are set and can be met.
+Manage the expectations of your customers to ensure realistic goals are set and can be achieved.
 By remaining consistent in your messaging, your customers will learn what they should expect from you in the future.
-F.W.
-Nichol said, “[bctt tweet=”When you get right down to the root of the meaning of the word “succeed,” you find that it simply means to follow through” username=”@M1Mobile”].”

 5. Always Say “Thank You” – Kindness and Gratitude will Take You FarLast, but certainly not least, always say “Thank you.”
 As many as 3 out of 4 customers say they have spent more with a company because of a history of positive experiences.
-Kindness and gratitude for a customer’s business is an undeniable way to further enchant them for the long term.
+Kindness and gratitude for a customer’s business is an undeniable way to enchant them for the long term cooperation.